jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

 (4) A local authority may enter the land to inspect, alter, renew, repair, or clean any work constructed under this section or under the corresponding provision of a former Act.
 (5) The power in subsection (4) must not be exercised without first giving reasonable notice of the intention to enter the land to the owner and occupier (if any).
 (6) This section applies subject to the Public Works Act 1981 as to compensation for injurious affection to land.
+(7) This section does not apply to a local authority that is a water service provider exercising powers under subpart 4 of Part 3 of the Local Government (Water Services) Act 2025.

 **Powers of entry**

 ### 182 Power of entry to check utility services
 (1) An enforcement officer of a local authority may enter any land or building (but not a dwellinghouse) for the purpose of ascertaining whether—
-  (a) water supplied from any waterworks or water race to any land or building is being wasted or misused; or (b) any drainage works on any land are being misused; or (c) any appliance or equipment associated with a local authority utility service on the land is in a condition that makes it dangerous to life or property.
+  (a) water supplied from any water race to any land or building is being wasted or misused; or (b) any drainage works on any land are being misused; or (c) any appliance or equipment associated with a local authority utility service on the land is in a condition that makes it dangerous to life or property.
 (2) The power under subsection (1) may only be exercised if the enforcement officer—